Frequently Asked Questions about SPRING and SUMMER 2021:

 Could I use the summer of 2021 to complete independent work requirements?

-At the moment, the university is not planning to allow us to relax the JP and senior thesis deadlines.
+The university is not planning to allow us to relax the JP and senior thesis deadlines.

 Questions for Graduate students and Post-baccs